Windows

 Issue 1 - Windows Management Instrumentation (WMI)

-During the installation and/or reinstallation of FlexxAgent, if the computer encounters issues generated by the Windows Management Instrumentation (WMI) service, the process might report these errors in the CMD window:
+If the device has issues caused by the Windows Management Instrumentation (WMI) service during installation or reinstallation, the process may report these errors in the CMD window:

 Solution